P. Credit from Other Universities

 Students receiving credit for study on a Year or Term Abroad may apply such credit toward the distributional requirements for the bachelor’s degree or toward a requirement of the student’s major program (see points 5 and 7 above).

 - Summer Abroad Students who wish to receive credit for summer study abroad with designated programs must apply for approval through the Study Abroad office.
-The deadline to apply for 2017 Summer Abroad credit is March 1, 2017.
-Information about the application process, including a list of eligible programs, is available on the Study Abroad Web site.
+The deadline to apply for 2018 Summer Abroad credit is March 1, 2018.
+Information about the application process, including a list of eligible programs, is available on the Study Abroad Website.
 Students receiving credit for summer study abroad may apply such credit toward the distributional requirements for the bachelor’s degree or toward a requirement of the student’s major program (see points 5 and 7 above).

 - Online courses, internships, and the like Course credit cannot be given for a course taken online even if it is sponsored by another university, including accredited four-year institutions granting a bachelor’s degree.
 Course credit also cannot be given for such programs as internships, field studies, or workshops, unless such programs include as a component a full, regular, academic course of instruction, and are certified by a transcript from an accredited four-year institution granting a bachelor’s degree.